farhamostafa657/fast-react-pizza/README.md

 - using this libarary to style my web
 - https://v3.tailwindcss.com/docs/guides/vite (link to install the libarary)

+### Redux toolkit

+- using this libarary to manage all global state in the website

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.